ibmcumminsteam/icps_update1/README.md

 go to visual studio and then open this my-new-project folder in a new workspace, and in the termina type the path to go to my-new-project and type expo start which should start the development server.

+if any error related to npm are found simply install that particular node module using the cmd

+npm install

+this will download all the dependencies mentioned in package.json

 refer to https://docs.expo.io/versions/latest/ for any doubts related to starting the application.